Otsu, Shiga Prefecture, Japan

 And the temple is the astonishingly lovely Ishiyama-dera.

 The dark grey slabs were mostly shrouded by the summery greens of cherry, maple, and cedar trees.
 The place must look aflame with the bright colors of momiji (maple) in autumn and sakura (cherry blossom) in spring.
-An obvious advantage of a summer visit, though, is the lack of crowds.
+An obvious advantage of a summer visit, though, was the lack of crowds.
 I only had to share the meditative temple grounds with a handful of Japanese pilgrims.

-A koi pond greets both pilgrim and tourist just past the gate.
+A koi pond greeted both pilgrim and tourist just past the gate.
 In Japanese culture, the koi is a symbol of love.
 I found a woman standing by the pond, transfixed by the sinuous cylindrical love fish and seemingly wishing for love.

 A torii (Shinto gate), which I expected to see at Shinto shrines rather than Buddhist temples, took me by surprise.
-Religious pluralism seems to be the norm in Japan.
+Religious pluralism seemed to be the norm in Japan.
 Shintoism and Buddhism are not mutually exclusive; the Japanese can be both, depending on the occasion or time of year!

-A good hike up the steep steps led to the tahoto (treasure tower or pagoda) that peeked out from the lush vegetation and huge rocks that partly conceal it.
+A good hike up the steep steps led to the tahoto (treasure tower or pagoda) that peeked out from the lush vegetation and huge rocks that partly concealed it.
 The temple had inspired artists of all persuasions – from Lady Murasaki a millennium ago to an anonymous lady sketching the spiry structure by the clearing the day I visited.

 Groups of female pilgrims filed into the temple.
 Presumably, they came for the Concealed Buddha, a Bodhisattva sympathetic to women’s issues, such as marriage, childbirth, and divorce!
-Women through the ages have looked for love or escaped from it in this sanctuary.
+Women through the ages had looked for love or escaped from it in this sanctuary.
 Lady Murasaki herself might have gone here for the same reasons, as her tale, although mainly a fictionalized account of courtly life, is essentially a convoluted love story.
 Her hero, Genji, is an incredibly handsome lothario who has a way with women.

 Dotting the mountainside were towering tsukimi-tei (moon-viewing pavilions), elevated wooden structures with an open viewing deck where the aristocratic Japanese celebrated the autumn moon with poetry and food.
 What a magical sight it must have been for Lady Murasaki as the moon cast its reflection on the still waters of nearby Lake Biwa and Seta River.

-It is always said that Lady Murasaki was compelled by an unseen force to write her tale “on the night of the full moon.”
+In Ishiyama-dera, Lady Murasaki was compelled by an unseen force to write her tale “on the night of the full moon.”
 The moon certainly worked its magic that night.

 This visit to Ishiyama-dera spurred my interest in The Tale of Genji, despite its reputation as a tedious read.
-The title character seems to have much in common with his place of conception.
+The title character seemed to have much in common with his place of conception.
 Both are irresistibly beautiful and hopelessly romantic.